aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 ### Set replication factor 0

-Once the SLA is agreed upon, contact [Aiven support](mailto:support@aiven.io) to enable the setting that allows you to set the replication factor to 0.
+After agreeing to the reduced SLA, contact [Aiven support](mailto:support@aiven.io) to enable the option to set the replication factor (`number_of_replicas`) to `0`.
+This allows you to configure your index without replicas.